vinaykakara/TI-Project/README.md

 Ihis tutorial is based upon 64 bit ubuntu system.

 # Install R
+Open termial in ubuntu and type the following:
 To ensure we get the most recent version of R, we need to first add xenial (our Ubuntu release name) to our sources.list:
 ```
 sudo sh -c 'echo "deb http://cran.rstudio.com/bin/linux/ubuntu xenial/" >> /etc/apt/sources.list'